hugothomel/EvenDemoApp/README.md

 ## Instructions
 G1’s dual Bluetooth communication is unique, each arm corresponds to a separate BLE connection.
 During communication, unless the protocol specifies sending data to only one side (e.g., microphone activation to the right), the app should:
 - First send data to the left side.
 - Then send data to the right side after receiving a successful acknowledgment from the left.
  Also, consider the glasses' display width limitation: during the Even AI function, the maximum width is 488 pixels, with eac

+## watchOS Support
+This repo now contains a minimal watchOS target located under `ios/watchos`.
+The watch app reuses the Bluetooth manager so you can pair EvenReality glasses directly with an Apple Watch.
+Open the `EvenWatchApp` target in Xcode and run it on a watchOS device or simulator.
+Use the provided buttons to scan, connect and disconnect from your glasses.